Mats01/portfolio/blog/My_2015_summer_project.md

 I kept working on the app here and there for a long time after that, and you can find a *final* version from 2019 here:
 [](https://pomodorowebapp.appspot.com/)[https://pomodoro.farmoredifferent.com/](https://pomodoro.farmoredifferent.com/)

-…when I eventually switched to using Toggl.
+...then I eventually switched to using Toggl.